Accessibility Skip to main content

 Conditions of the order

-Torbay Council (the Council) in exercise of the power under Section 59 of the AntiSocial Behaviour, Crime and Policing Act 2014 (the Act), being satisfied that the conditions set out in Section 59 of the Act have been met, makes the following order:
+Torbay Council (the Council) in exercise of the power under Section 59 of the Anti-Social Behaviour, Crime and Policing Act 2014 (the Act), being satisfied that the conditions set out in Section 59 of the Act have been met, makes the following order:

-1. The Order applies to the public areas as described in the Schedule of Land (the Restricted Area):
+The Order applies to the public areas as described in the Schedule of Land (the Restricted Area):

-2. A constable or an authorised officer who imposes a requirement to stop drinking alcohol or hand over any containers (sealed or unsealed) must tell the person that failing without reasonable excuse to comply with the requirement is an offence.
+3. A constable or an authorised officer who imposes a requirement to stop drinking alcohol or hand over any containers (sealed or unsealed) must tell the person that failing without reasonable excuse to comply with the requirement is an offence.

-3. A constable or an authorised officer may dispose of any handed over or surrendered containers (sealed or unsealed) which are believed to contain alcohol in whatever way he or she thinks appropriate.
+4. A constable or an authorised officer may dispose of any handed over or surrendered containers (sealed or unsealed) which are believed to contain alcohol in whatever way he or she thinks appropriate.

 Definitions

-1. The Authority means Torbay Council (the Council)
+• The Authority means Torbay Council (the Council)

-2. Authorised Officer means a police officer, an employee, agent or contractor of the Council or other person who is authorised in writing by the Council.
+• Authorised Officer means a police officer, an employee, agent or contractor of the Council or other person who is authorised in writing by the Council.

-3. Restricted Area means the land designated in the Schedule of Land to this Order.
+• Restricted Area means the land designated in the Schedule of Land to this Order.

-4. The Order applies to all times of day and night.
+• The Order applies at all times

 Penalty

-1. Any person who, without reasonable excuse, fails to comply with this Order shall be guilty of an offence and liable on summary conviction to a fine not exceeding level 2 on the standard scale.
+Any person who, without reasonable excuse, fails to comply with this Order shall be guilty of an offence and liable on summary conviction to a fine not exceeding level 2 on the standard scale.

 Exceptions

-This Order does not apply to premises as described in Section 62 of the AntiSocial Behaviour, Crime and Policing Act 2014.
+This Order does not apply to premises as described in Section 62 of the Anti-Social Behaviour, Crime and Policing Act 2014.

 Schedule of Land